codesmith666/markdown/README.md

 ## The comments in the source

 - The comments in the source are not yet fully written, and most are in Japanese.
-- Don't worry, I'll get it into English eventually(Use deepl).
+- I'll get it into English eventually(Use deepl).